 What is cyber sickness?

-Cyber sickness is nausea or discomfort triggered by viewing moving digital content on devices such as smartphones, tablets, desktop computers and eXtended reality (XR).
+Cyber sickness is the umbrella term for nausea or discomfort triggered by viewing moving digital content on devices such as smartphones, tablets, desktop computers and eXtended reality (XR).
 It is similar to motion sickness, except that the “motion” that causes it is virtual, not real.
 When scrolling quickly on a smartphone, for example, you see movement that you do not feel.
 As with motion sickness, the symptoms of cyber sickness can last for several hours after the digital session ends.
 Cyber sickness is a subset of visually induced dizziness.
 It is also called digital motion sickness.

 What causes motion and cyber sickness?